jkstill/statops/README.md

-# Scripts for maintaing Oracle Statistics
+# Scripts for Maintaining Oracle Statistics

 These are scripts I developed some years ago and have just added to my Github Repo.